 Score, then cut out pattern and a small cardboard base

 For these little houses, I have been making small cardboard base that I just cut out randomly.
-They don’t need to be anything fancy.
-In fact, I think irregular works better for this little neighborhood.
+The bases don’t need to be anything fancy.
+In fact, I think small, irregular bases work better for this little neighborhood.

 Prime the house with the base color

 If you are going to make this house with crackle siding, it helps to use a contrasting color under the strips.
 Normally I make distressed white crackle siding so I usually paint the base coat black.
 But guess what?
 I didn’t here because I didn’t think of using crackle-painted siding until I had already started on the house.
 It worked fine anyway.